DYC Receives Award to Renovate Vet Center

 “As thousands of military veterans return to college campuses this fall, eager to re-integrate into society and jump-start their college education, the promise of a dedicated space that they can call home on campus is important,” said D. Wayne Robinson, SVA President and CEO in making the announcement of the grants.

-Benjamin L. Randle, Jr., director of the Veterans Affairs Office at D’Youville said the selection of the college veterans program was “testimony to the quality of our program, support of the college for veterans and dependents, and our efforts to make the D’Youville program one of the best in the U.S.”
+Benjamin L. Randle, Jr., director of the Veterans Services Office at D’Youville said the selection of the college veterans program was “testimony to the quality of our program, support of the college for veterans and dependents, and our efforts to make the D’Youville program one of the best in the U.S.”

 The grant funds will be used for renovation of the D’Youville veteran’s space at the college including a computer room, counseling offices and a lounge, according to Randle.
 Work is expected to be completed by December.